 For the SOAP interface, the undeclared isbm:ParameterFault element MUST be used in the fault details.

-The Fault MAY carry the offending parameter name/s and it is RECOMMENDED that the parameter names be included only in non-production environments.
+The Fault MAY carry the offending parameter name/s and it is RECOMMENDED that the parameter names be included only in non-production environments, in order to eliminate information that may compromise security in production environment.

 Invalid Notification URL